 Choose from a variety of all-natural scents.

 I like this product a lot because the EWG (Environmental Working Group) rates it as safe.
 It doesn’t have harsh ingredients like parabens, artificial dyes, synthetic fragrances, or even gluten.

 The new and improved classic baby shampoo is great for toddlers, too.

 It’s reformulated to avoid sulfates, parabens, dyes, and phthalates.

-Moreover, it has a fresh scent that deodorizes your child’s body throughout the day.
+Moreover, it is made with a tear-free formula and has a fresh scent that deodorizes your child’s body throughout the day.